ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 ## 3. Develop Ergo Applications in JavaScript, Python, Ruby

-GraalVM supports so called polyglot programming in which different components of an application can be developed using the most suitable language and then seamlessly combined at runtime.
-In this way some unique libraries written in say Java can be used for example in a new node.js application written in JavaScript.
+GraalVM supports so called *polyglot programming* in which different components of an application can be developed using the most suitable language and then seamlessly combine together at runtime.
+In this way a unique library written in say Java can be used in a node.js application written in JavaScript for example.

-To support polyglot programming GraalVM platform has it's own high performance implementations of popular languages which we are going to use to implement our example FreezeCoin scenario.
+To support polyglot programming GraalVM platform has it's own high performance implementations of popular languages.
+We are going to take advantage of this for our FreezeCoin example project to show you how easy this is to use your preferred language.

-Before running the examples in JavaScript, Python and Ruby sections below it my be helpful to run Java example first to make sure everything is set up correctly.
+Before running the examples below (in JavaScript, Python and Ruby) please make sure that you have the Java version of FreezeCoin working locally in order to ensure everything is set up correctly.

 ### JavaScript

-GraalVM can [run JavaScript and Node.js](https://www.graalvm.org/docs/reference-manual/languages/js/) applications out of the box and it is compatible with the [ECMAScript 2019 specification](http://www.ecma-international.org/ecma-262/10.0/index.html).
+GraalVM can [run JavaScript and Node.js](https://www.graalvm.org/docs/reference-manual/languages/js/) applications out of the box.
+It is compatible with the [ECMAScript 2019 specification](http://www.ecma-international.org/ecma-262/10.0/index.html).
-Additionally, `js` and `node` launchers accept special `--jvm` and `--polyglot` command line options which allow JS script to access Java objects and classes.
+Additionally, `js` and `node` launchers accept special `--jvm` and `--polyglot` command line options which allow JS scripts to access Java objects and classes.

-That said, a JS implementation of FreezeCoin can be easily written using Appkit API interfaces.
+Given that being the case, a JS implementation of FreezeCoin can be easily written using the Appkit API interface.
 Please see the full source code of [FreezeCoin JS implementation](https://github.com/aslesarenko/ergo-appkit-examples/blob/master/js-examples/FreezeCoin.js) for details.